Trailer Power Management

 **Perform the manual override routine.**

-* Orient the trailer for maximum solar input.
+* Ensure the sun is shining and orient the trailer for maximum solar input.

 * Turn OFF all circuit breakers while keeping the Main Power dial ON to reduce system load.